 Those taking maternity leave must notify their line manager and the relevant HR Partner/Adviser of their pregnancy, the date their baby is due and the date on which they intend to commence maternity leave at least 15 weeks before the baby is due.
 This notification should be in writing.
 A Maternity Leave Notification Form is available for this purpose.

-An Expectant Mothers Risk Assessment Form must be completed by the Line Manager.
-There is Expectant Mothers Risk Assessment Guidance produced by Health & Safety Services to guide through this process.
+A specific New and Expectant Mothers Risk Assessment (MRA1) form must be completed by the Line Manager.
+There is a Safety Code of Practice: Maternity produced by Health & Safety Services to guide through this process.

 To claim payment for KIT Days, complete the KIT Days form and pass for authorisation by the Head of School or Department.